 The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm FinePix XP130 are two digital cameras that were revealed to the public, respectively, in March 2016 and January 2018.
 The 1300D is a DSLR, while the XP130 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and a 1/2.3-inch (XP130) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Fujifilm XP130

-The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Fujifilm XP130.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 1300D and the Fujifilm XP130 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP130 is considerably smaller (40 percent) than the Canon 1300D.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP130 has a lens build in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP130 has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the 1300D and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will naturally be influenced heavily by the price.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
-The XP130 was launched at a lower price than the 1300D, despite having a lens build in.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+The XP130 was launched at a lower price than the 1300D, despite having a lens built in.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Canon 1300D vs Fujifilm XP130